-Clawing his way back to consciousness, Aaron found he wasn’t soaring above Angel’s Fall anymore.
+Coming back to consciousness, Aaron found he wasn’t soaring above Angel’s Fall anymore.
 The scent of fresh grass was replaced by that of baking sand and salty water.
 He was laying on the beach, the gritty sand mixing into his hair and running down his shirt.
 The waves gently lapped near his naked feet, and the seagulls endlessly squawked and flew in circles overhead.

 He could feel something small, wet, and scaley bounce up and down on his chest.
 Two little fists clutched at his shirt, tugging at his collar to gain his attention.

 Looking forward, he found a child mermaid on his chest.
 No older than six, her short cropped hair and scaly tail were a seafoam green.
 Staring into her sparkling sapphire eyes, Aaron began tearing up.

 “Cordelia… Cordelia…” Aaron sobbed, embracing her as tightly as he could without hurting her, “Please, forgive me…”